Estimated reading time: 15 minutes

 Always check that the drone is weatherproof for it to function correctly, and keep in mind that the best time to fly is during clear skies with a minimal breeze.

-You should also get apps such as the B4UFLY, which has information about the weather in various regions.
+You should also get apps such as the B4UFLY, which offers information about the weather in various regions.

 Based on the reason you buy a drone, it is essential to know how the drone will hover.
 If it is for photography, you want a drone that is steady and for this purpose.